-- Attire must not be destructive to school property. - Attire must comply with all health and safety codes. - Attire must not interfere with the education process or the rights of others. - Shoes must be worn at all times. - Hats, headbands, bandannas, hoods, and/or sunglasses must not be worn during the regular school day. - Winter coats and jackets are not permitted to be worn during class. - Backpacks are not permitted to be worn during the school day. - Shirts exposing the midriff, unbuttoned shirts, tube tops, tank tops (less than a two-inch strap), strapless, low cut, or other revealing tops, are not permitted. - Cut off shirts that expose one's side or undergarment is not permitted. - Skirts and shorts must extend to the end the fingertips when standing upright. - Bike pants, spandex, see-through clothing, and clothing which is too tight or revealing are not permitted. - Leggings or leotards may only be worn with other apparel such as shorts or skirts. - · Clothing with suggestive, derogatory, violent or obscene slogans, pictures, or innuendo is not permitted. - · Clothing advertising or mentioning drugs, tobacco or alcohol is not permitted.
+- Attire must not interfere with the education process or the rights of others. - Shoes must be worn at all times. - · Hats, headbands, bandannas, hoods, and/or sunglasses must not be worn during the regular school day. - Winter coats and jackets are not permitted to be worn during class. - Backpacks are not permitted to be worn during the school day. - Shirts exposing the midriff, unbuttoned shirts, tube tops, tank tops (less than a two-inch strap), strapless, low cut, or other revealing tops, are not permitted. - Cut off shirts that expose one's side or undergarment is not permitted. - Skirts and shorts must extend to the end of the first knuckle when standing upright. - See-through clothing, - Leotards may only be worn with other apparel such as shorts or skirts. - Clothing with suggestive, derogatory, violent or obscene slogans, pictures, or innuendo is not permitted. - Clothing advertising or mentioning drugs, tobacco or alcohol is not permitted.